factoidforrest/dynamic-skiplist/README.md

 list = DSkipList.new

-#strings and symbols are also valid keys, just keep it consistent
+#anything comparable is a valid key, just keep the type consistent.
+Any value is valid
 list[1] = 'dog'
 list[2] = 'cat'